-Parents '10th biggest mortgage lender' - BBC News
+Parents '10th biggest mortgage lender'

 The average first-time buyer requires a deposit of about £26,000, lenders say.

-Figures from the Council of Mortgage Lenders (CML) show that the average first-time buyer is 30 years old and borrows an average of £132,100.
+Figures from the Council of Mortgage Lenders (CML) show that the average first-time buyer with a mortgage in the UK is 30 years old and borrows an average of £132,100.

 The L&G research suggests that parents will provide deposits for more than 298,000 mortgages.